 In other countries, huge, polluting factory farms aim for cheap meat above all else, and most of this ends up in fast food where quality or animal care has no bearing on production.
-Animals are suffering, the meat is of poor quality, and the factories fart out pollution like it won’t kill us 10 years down the track.
-And soon, due to the increase in humans on this little rock of ours, these operations will only get bigger, unless we do something and fast.
+Animals are suffering, the meat is of poor quality.
+The factories churn out pollution like there’s no tomorrow.
+And these operations will only get bigger, unless we do something and fast.

 Says Professor Gefen, “Humanity needs to consider more sustainable models of food production.
 We need to provide alternatives to the traditional ways by which we currently produce proteins.
 Tissue engineering may offer such alternatives.
 We are targeting the development of a tissue-engineered chicken breast, which is a popular choice for a main course in many cultures and countries.
 We also aim to test feasibility of the concept and, in particular, to identify gaps in knowledge and challenges on the route to commercial production.”

 Cultured meat will be a winner in many ways.
-It does not require raising animals in crowded, industrial sheds or slaughtering them in a bloodfest worthy of Game of Thrones.
+It does not require that the animals be raised in crowded, industrial sheds or slaughtering them in a bloodfest worthy of the Game of Thrones.
 Lab meats will have a significantly reduced ecological footprint in terms of land and water use, waste, and all the other seriously gross things associated with factory farming.
 Cultured meat will be produced in sterile, controlled environments using cells taken from animal bodies, in a process which results in 100% real meat.

 Professor Gefen takes the position that we have no choice but to make lab meats anyway.
 “Resources for the animals will become so expensive that the end product—native meat—will be too expensive for most of the population to consume regularly.
 It is our duty as researchers to prepare for such a future.”

-Professor Gefen and his colleagues chose to focus on chicken, because it is a damn popular flesh.
+Professor Gefen and his colleagues chose to focus on chicken, because it is a popular flesh.
 In Israel, it is pretty much everyone’s lunch.
 And Israel isn’t alone here.
 It is estimated by several different sources that around 49 billion chickens are consumed worldwide every year.
-So while it is the hottest meat on the planet, doesn’t mean it will be easy to grow it in a lab.
-Even Gefen could be stumped, saying that it will be a challenge to re-create the texture and consistency of a native chicken breast.
-But like John F. Kennedy said, we should try to do something not because it is easy but because it is hard.
-Or something like that, I say as I eat my chicken sandwich.
+So while it is the hottest meat on the planet, this doesn’t mean it will be easy to grow it in a lab.
+Gefen says that it will be a challenge to re-create the texture and consistency of a native chicken breast.
+But like John F. Kennedy said, we should try to do something not because it is easy, but because it is hard.

-And then there’s that old chestnut of our survival might depend on it.
-Nothing tastes better than surviving to eat another Chicken Royale.
 So would you eat the lab chicken?
 Perhaps people would initially balk at it.
 The trick would be to get people to eat the lab chicken without associating it with all of the heebee jeebies that come with manufactured food.
 But compared to factory-farmed food, it is less likely to be crawling with pathogens like Listeria, E. coli, and Campylobacter, which are famous moochers in the factory farming process.
 And really, if someone is scarfing down fast food every other day, then they don’t care about where their food comes from.
 They really only care about not being hungry.
 These people aren’t going to care that their chicken breast was manufactured by some boffins who talk substrates over lunch.
-I think it could be an easy sell.
+It could be an easy sell.

 What is the alternative to lab meats?
 Dump half the world population on Mars?
-I’ll look into it.
-Or, we could solve this whole problem by everyone agreeing to move to a vegetarian lifestyle.
-But people don’t want to do this, and won’t do it, unless they simply cannot afford meat.
-Presently, 70 percent of agricultural land is used for animal agriculture, so it just shows how we feel about vegetables and grains in comparison.
-We will need more of this agricultural land in the future.
-But we don’t have much more.
-Large tracts of planet are running out.
-(But I hear farm land is going cheap on Mars!)
+Get everyone to agree to move to a vegetarian lifestyle?
+People don’t want to do this, and won’t do it, unless they simply cannot afford meat.
+Presently, 70 percent of agricultural land is used for animal agriculture, so it just shows how we feel about vegetables and grains in comparison to meat.

-While it is difficult now in 2016 to work out how to make a chicken breast in the lab, this won’t always be the case.
 One day, as we eat our delicious crispy lab breast, we will look back and think, “Remember how farmers used to have to keep all those chickens?
 Like ON THEIR PROPERTY?
-Man we used to put a lot of effort into a tiny piece of meat.
 Things are great in 2025.
-And this chicken is mighty fine.” ■
+And this chicken is mighty fine.”